Alp1352/VenomCore/README.md

 ```
 ## License

 - This project is open source, and is being distributed under the GPL v3 License.
 This project also contains third party code.
-See details below.
+See third party text file.